RedPitaya/RedPitaya/doc/developerGuide/console/console.rst

    During the boot process U-Boot will show status and debug information.

-   After FSBL starts U-Boot, there is a 3 second delay before U-Boot starts the linux kernel.
+   After FSBL starts U-Boot, there is a 3 second delay before U-Boot starts the Linux kernel.
    If during this time a key is pressed,
    U-boot will stop the boot process and give the user access to its shell.